 (Coulter, supra, at pp. 186-187.)
-In addition, the Court noted that unlike a government employee, whose principal is some individual or entity, in the case of a public officer, it is the public who is his principal.

-The most general characteristic of a public officer, which distinguishes him from a mere employee, is that a public duty is delegated and entrusted to him, as agent, the performance of which is an exercise of a part of the governmental functions of the particular political unit for which he, as agent, is acting.
+In addition, the Court noted that unlike a government employee, whose principal is some individual or entity, in the case of a public officer, it is the public who is his principal. "[A] public duty is delegated and entrusted" to public officers, "the performance of which is an exercise of a part of the governmental functions of the particular political unit for which he, as agent, is acting."
 (Id. at p.
 187.)

 The Court concluded that the engineers were public officers and not employees by examining the nature of the position.
-The relevant factors included: the Act specified that the engineer's term of office was four years from the date of "appointment," it provided for removal by the Board of Supervisors "only in the event of inefficiency, malfeasance, or misconduct," and also provided that such removal would lie from an "office."
-(Id. at pp. 187-188.)
+The relevant factors included: the Act specified that the engineer's term of office was four years from the date of "appointment," it provided for removal by the Board of Supervisors "only in the event of inefficiency, malfeasance, or misconduct," and also provided that such removal would be from an "office."
+(Coulter, supra, at pp. 187-188.)

 The engineer's duties, moreover, included those of the county surveyor, which was also a public office.
 (Id. at p.
 188.)
-The court held that because the engineer was a county officer the Legislature erred in failing to set his salary because the Constitution "imposes on the Legislature, exclusively, the duty of regulation the compensation of all county officers."
+The Court held that because the engineer was a county officer the Legislature erred in failing to set his salary because the Constitution "imposes upon the Legislature, exclusively, the duty of regulating the compensation of all county officers."
 (Id. at p.
 190 [citing former Cal.
 Const., art.
 XI, § 7 1/2].)

 More recently, the California Supreme Court revisited the distinction between public officers and employees in considering whether a board of supervisors had exceeded its constitutional authority in creating a civilian review board vested with the power of subpoena.
 (Dibb v.
 County of San Diego, supra, 8 Cal.4th 1200.)
 As in Coulter, resolving whether the members of the review board were public officers or employees was dispositive.
 Under article XI, section 4, subdivision (e), county charters may specify the powers and duties of county officers, but not employees.
-(Dibb, supra, at p.
+(Id. at p.
 1204.)
+Applying the Coulter analysis, the Court held that the members of the review board were public officers rather than mere employees, such that the board of supervisors acted within its constitutional authority.